 That is why such statements do not elevate Kovachevski to the position of a leader who controls the situation, so he can afford to watch from above.
 On the contrary - it made room for Djambaski, in his video address, to continue similarly to attack Kovachevski, the Macedonian language and the country.

 Those who have reached for leadership positions should be aware that the words we use say more about us than about the person we think we have offended.
 Marginalist.
 Really?
-And he could have told him that he is not welcomed in Macedonia until he shows a European spirit and respect for the country, the language and the manner in which, as a country, read the Macedonian history.
+And he could have told him that he is not welcomed in Macedonia until he shows a European spirit and respect for the country, the language and the manner in which we, as a country, read the Macedonian history.

 I do not understand how no one asked the OSCE and especially the Presidency why, having had the mission in the country for 30 years (and even if we did not have one), they have not been involved in any way in what are the core working principles of this organisation from Helsinki - monitoring for discrimination (of minorities, for example, followed by the publishing of report that there IS a Bulgarian minority in Macedonia and that their rights are violated or to explain how the Macedonian state is depriving them of their ethnic identity), building trust, preventing conflicts, cooperation between countries, meeting the obligations arising from international law, peaceful settlement of disputes and non-interference in the internal affairs of other countries...
-If not for the people who are ‘injured’ by the inability of the Government to protect them at home, at least because of the big OSCE flags whose principles and principles are violated under their banner.
+If not for the people who are ‘hurt’ by the inability of the Government to protect them at home, at least because of the big OSCE flags whose principles and principles are violated under their banner.

 And how does Osmani plan to guarantee the rights of other people in the territory where the OSCE operates if he cannot do it at home, literally in front of his doorstep and under the "It's about the people" slogan?